minhaz-18/Scalabale-blockchain-system/README.md

 * Put your local ip and port number that you forwarded in my_own_p2p_application_json.py (Show where with ss)

 ### Executing program
 There are two parts of this program.
-One is the user end where a user generates a transaction and sends it to the validators.
-And the other part is the miner end where the miner validates the transaction that the user sent and adds this transaction to the blockchain after validation.
+One is the User End where a user either generates a transaction and sends it to the validators or creates a new address and key pairs for receiving asset.
+And the other part is the Miner End where the miner validates the transaction that the user sent and adds this transaction to the blockchain after validation.
 * For both ends at first run the server.py to start the web server.
 (How to do it?)
 * A web interface will be hosted at http://localhost:5000
 * Go to http://localhost:5000 in your browser (preferably Google Chrome) and use the